pablobernabeu/Language-and-embodiment-in-conceptual-processing-Variation-across-participants-words-and-paradigms/README.md

 ### Incomplete repository

-This incomplete repository is used to facilitate the discoverability of the code used in this project.
-Files larger than 100 MB are not present due to the GitHub limit.
-However, the complete project is available at http://doi.org/10.17605/OSF.IO/UERYQ, in two zip files.
+This incomplete repository is used to facilitate the consultation of individual files in this project.
+Only files smaller than 100 MB are available here.
+The complete project is available at http://doi.org/10.17605/OSF.IO/UERYQ, divided into two zip files.